Saving the Julien Binford Mural, A Piece of Americana

 “A Memory of 14th Street and 6th Avenue” remained in its home long after the Greenwich Savings Bank moved out of that location and a branch of HSBC moved in.
 In 2017 the HSBC bank building was slated for demolition to be replaced by condominiums and retail space.
 This development is currently in process.
-Through the combined efforts of our group, Gemini Rosemont, Councilman Corey Johnson’s office, Google NYC, Jamestown LP, and the Hudson Guild, we were able to successfully save the mural, which is painted on canvas, from destruction during the demolition process.
+Through the combined efforts of Andrew Cronson of Save Chelsea, Gemini Rosemont, Councilman Corey Johnson’s office, Google NYC, Jamestown LP, and the Hudson Guild, we were able to successfully save the mural, which is painted on canvas, from destruction during the demolition process.
 Save Chelsea and Councilman Johnson’s office are currently working together to find a permanent new home for this historic and beautiful work of art.

 In the interim, the Binford mural must be properly cleaned and prepared for safe storage or it will not survive.
 Professional art restorers must remove dust and loose debris from the surface of the mural, re-roll the canvas pieces paint side out onto 36-inch diameter Sonotubes and interleaf the canvas pieces with smooth Tyvek.
 All funds will be used for cleaning and storage, any excess funds above final cost will be applied to the full restoration and creation of this public art piece.